Livingston Parish, Louisiana

 The name Livingston is an eponym honoring Edward Livingston, an American jurist and statesman who assisted in the drafting of the Louisiana Civil Code of 1825.

 Livingston Parish is part of the Baton Rouge metropolitan area.
 At the 2020 census, the population of the county was 142,282.
-Livingston Parish is part of Louisiana's 6th congressional district.
+The southeastern portion of Livingston Parish is part of Louisiana's 1st congressional district, while northern and western Livingston is part of the 5th district.

 History

 Livingston Parish was created by the state legislature in 1832 from part of St. Helena Parish.
-The historical parish seats were Van Buren (1832–1835), Springfield (1835–1872), Port Vincent (1872–1881), and Centerville (1881–1941).
+The historical parish seats were Van Buren (1832–1835), Springfield (1835–1872), Port Vincent (1872–1881), and Centerville, also known as Springville (1881–1941).
 Livingston became the seat of government in 1941.

+Louisiana's first execution by electrocution took place in Livingston Parish in September 1941, using the state's unusual traveling electric chair, purpose-built with a generator so it could be used in places like the parish seat that were not yet electrified.

 During the 2016 Louisiana floods, Livingston Parish was one of the hardest hit areas.
 An official estimated that 75 percent of the homes in the parish were a total loss.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 703 sqmi, of which 648 sqmi is land and 55 sqmi (7.8%) is water.